 studying OI: Human Empowerment And Resilience Training (HEART)

-I have been studying SE and OI with Steven for many years, and have assisted him in the SE professional training program.
+I have been studying SE and OI with Steve for many years, and have assisted him in the SE professional training program.
 I’m excited to now help develop and present the OI body of work.
 In 2016 we started the first Bay Area OI training program, called Human Empowerment And Resilience Training (HEART).